 Show Status: Check this box to add a window to your channel

 view for status updates.
-This window can show executed commands from a TalkBack App that is configured to log commands to this channel, or
+This window can show executed commands from a TalkBack App that is configured to log commands to this channel.
+The status

-information that you send with an API command using the status parameter as described in
+can also show information that you send with an API command using the status parameter

 You can select private, public, or shared channel.
 On the My Channels page, go to the Sharing tab.